 - Regular refresher training

 As your organization prepares elements of training, look to the concept of the safety pyramid, also known as Bird’s Triangle or Heinrich’s Triangle.
 The pyramid illustrates the relationship between workplace incidents, from near misses to severe injuries or fatalities.
-Companies can use the pyramid to define the metrics that guide safety protocols.
+You can use the pyramid to define the metrics that guide safety protocols.

 Note that some industries may not match the ratios laid out in the pyramid and that this tool is not the only factor for assessing or defining safety practices.